texfaq/texfaq.github.io/FAQ-spell.md

 ---
+title:  Spelling checkers for work with TeX
 section: Support Packages for TeX
 date: 2014-06-10
 ---

-# Spelling checkers for work with TeX

 ''Traditional'' approaches to the problem (of checking your spelling) were designed to work with a plain text file; in our case, we have an (La)TeX